Skip to content

 ["120.250.000.179","120.130.000.185","153.30.000.42"]

 After obtaining the IP list, you can start comparing today's data with yesterday's IP list data.
-A reference script is as follows:
+The script reference is as follows:

 # Yesterday's